damon-sava-stanley/nd-rendering/README.md

 # Requirements

 Natural deduction uses d3 and MathJax.
+The example webpage uses bootstrap for some styling.

 # Directions for growth